wich229/swap-meet/README.md

 - Each `Vendor` will have an attribute named `inventory`, which is an empty list by default
 - When we instantiate an instance of `Vendor`, we can optionally pass in a list with the keyword argument `inventory`

 - Every instance of `Vendor` has an instance method named `add`, which takes in one item
   - This method adds the item to the `inventory`
   - This method returns the item that was added

 - Similarly, every instance of `Vendor` has an instance method named `remove`, which takes in one item
   - This method removes the matching item from the `inventory`
   - This method returns the item that was removed
-- If there is no matching item in the `inventory`, the method should return `False`
+  - If there is no matching item in the `inventory`, the method should explicitly return `None`

 ### Wave 2

-In Wave 2 we will create the `Item` class and the `get_by_category` method.
+In Wave 2 we will create the `Item` class and the `Vendor` class' `get_by_id` method.

 - There is a module (file) named `item.py` inside of the `swap_meet` package (folder)
 - Inside this module, there is a class named `Item`

-- Each `Item` will have an attribute named `category`, which is an empty string by default
+- Each `Item` will have an attribute named `id`, which is a unique integer by default
+  - There are many ways to generate numbers, but generating numbers without duplicates takes some care.
+Happily, Python has a package called `uuid` that can help!
+    - If we import the [`uuid` package](https://docs.python.org/3/library/uuid.html) in `item.py`, with a little research we can use one of the functions `uuid` provides to create large unique numbers meant to be used as identifiers
+    - This package creates `UUID` objects, its functions don't directly return an integer, **but** `UUID` instances have [an attribute `int`](https://docs.python.org/3/library/uuid.html#uuid.UUID.int) which allow us to access their value as an integer
-- When we initialize an instance of `Item`, we can optionally pass in a string with the keyword argument `category`
+- When we initialize an instance of `Item`, we can optionally pass in an integer with the keyword argument `id` to manually set the `Item`'s `id`
+- Each `Item` will have a function named `get_category`, which will return a string holding the name of the class

-- Instances of `Vendor` have an instance method named `get_by_category`
+- Instances of `Vendor` have an instance method named `get_by_id`
-  - It takes one argument: a string, representing a category
+  - This method takes one argument: an integer, representing an `Item`'s `id`
-  - This method returns a list of `Item`s in the inventory with that category
+  - This method returns the item with a matching `id` from the inventory
+  - If there is no matching item in the `inventory`, the method should explicitly return `None`

 ### Wave 3

-In Wave 3 we will write a method to stringify an `Item` using `str()` and write the method `swap_items`.
+In Wave 3 we will write a method to stringify (convert to a string) an `Item` using `str()` and write the method `swap_items`.

-- When we stringify (convert to a string) an instance of `Item` using `str()`, it returns `"Hello World!"`
+- When we stringify an instance of `Item` using `str()`, it returns `"An object of type Item with id <id value>"`, where `<id value>` is the `id` of the `Item` instance that `str()` was called on.
+  - For example, if we had an `Item` instance `item_a = Item(id=12345)`, the output of `str(item_a)` should be `"An object of type Item with id 12345"`.
   - This implies `Item` overrides its stringify method.
 We may need to research the `__str__` method for more details!

 The remaining tests in wave 3 imply:

 - Instances of `Vendor` have an instance method named `swap_items`
-  - It takes 3 arguments:
+  - `swap_items` takes 3 arguments:
-    1. an instance of another `Vendor`, representing the friend that the vendor is swapping with
+    1. an instance of another `Vendor` (`other_vendor`), representing the friend that the vendor is swapping with
     2. an instance of an `Item` (`my_item`), representing the item this `Vendor` instance plans to give
     3. an instance of an `Item` (`their_item`), representing the item the friend `Vendor` plans to give
-  - It removes the `my_item` from this `Vendor`'s inventory, and adds it to the friend's inventory
+  - The method removes `my_item` from this `Vendor`'s inventory, and adds it to the friend's inventory
-  - It removes the `their_item` from the other `Vendor`'s inventory, and adds it to this `Vendor`'s inventory
+  - The method removes `their_item` from the other `Vendor`'s inventory, and adds it to this `Vendor`'s inventory
-  - It returns `True`
+  - The method returns `True`
   - If this `Vendor`'s inventory doesn't contain `my_item` or the friend's inventory doesn't contain `their_item`, the method returns `False`

 ### Wave 4